 Overview

 The New York Lemon Law, otherwise known as New York General Business Law Section 198-a, is a consumer protection statute originally enacted in 1983 as a response to rampant consumer complaints about defective automobiles.
-It has a four year statute of limitations, w ...
+It has a four year statute of limitations, which means that you can bring a lawsuit ...

 Eugene Krukas, Esq.